craftcms/docs/docs/cloud/headless-apps.md

 Follow these guidelines for a successful headless setup on Craft Cloud:

-- **Request signing:** [Sign requests](request-signing.md) made by your hosting platform, such as Vercel or Netlify, to bypass the stricter untrusted-bot policy.
+- **Request signing:** [Sign requests](request-signing.md) within your hosting platform, such as Vercel or Netlify, to bypass the stricter untrusted-bot policy.
+Never expose the signing key to browser code or a public environment variable.
 - **Automated retries:** Retries provide resilience against unavoidable transient network errors, not just rate limits.
 Rate limits exist to protect your origin.
 Without them, traffic bursts could overwhelm your database and